-Last month Johann and I took a road trip to Mexico.
-Or at least we started to take a road trip, until Johann’s beloved 1971 VW “Skybus” broke down in Santa Maria, CA.
+Last month JL and I took a road trip from Toronto to Mexico.
+Or at least we started to take a road trip, until JL’s beloved 1971 VW “Skybus” broke down in Santa Maria, CA.

 Meanwhile I tried to take advantage of the quiet, sunny backyard to catch up on schoolwork and do some writing.

 Which got me to thinking: how is engine-building like writing a novel?
 Based on my research, which consisted of hovering around the garage doorway and eavesdropping, I believe there are some significant similarities…

 Most straightforwardly, there’s the aspect of basic assembly, of getting all the parts into the right place, like a jigsaw puzzle.
 Really, though, with an air-cooled engine or with a novel you want the whole to be more than the sum of its parts.
 The engine should purr not rattle; the novel should do the same.
 This seems to be a matter of a) Luck, b) Experience, c) Research (For vintage Volkswagens, the Bible is John Muir’s 1969-78 How to Keep Your Volkswagen Alive: A Manual of Step-by-Step Procedures for the Compleat Idiot.
 For writing, there are any number of creative writing courses, programs, workshops, manuals…I like Alan Watt’s The 90 Day Novel, for one).

 d) Willingness to innovate and experiment, e) Taking advice from those you’re working with who may be more experienced than you (your co-mechanics, other writers).